Tuesday, November 30, 2004

 Madison Real Estate: Flunking 'Residential Architecture Styles 101'

-I've previously picked on this listing for the listing agent's method of disclosing the kitchen renovation in the new owner's future.
+I've previously picked on a real estate listing for the agent's method of disclosing the kitchen renovation in the new owner's future.
 At the time of the earlier post, no picture had been available on the MLS.
 So I was a bit surprised to see that the

 "Grand Ole [sic] Colonial" on Rowley is actually a pretty average-looking Foursquare.